 My A-1 with the Power Winder A I got with it.

 Manual wind-on, by a nice, comfortable lever.
 Canon also made go-faster-stripes for it, if you must have powered film advance.
-Mine came with a Power Winder A, which gives you 2 frames per second (as fast as I ever care to shoot film).
+Mine came with a Power Winder A, which gives you 2 frames per second (faster as I ever care to shoot film).
 I find it a bit of an albatross; it weighs about 300g.
 I keep it on the camera because it sounds so damn cool.
 Click-whirrrr-rrrr! :D

 There's a couple of other winders for it, if you like.
 The Power Winder A2 also gives you 2 frames per second, but can switch between continuous and single-shot mode (the Winder A is always continuous).
 The Motor Drive MA gives you 5 frames a second, has switchable speeds and also looks seriously awesome.
-Get it for the awesomeness, but don't get it for practicality; the A-1 isn't really a camera for sports or things that move quickly enough to merit having a 5 FPS camera.
+Get it for the awesomeness, but don't get it for practicality; the A-1 isn't really a camera for sports or things that move quickly enough to merit using a 5 FPS camera.

 Reeds (or go full size).
 Canon A-1 in program automatic, Canon FD 28mm f/2.8, Kodak Ektar 100.

 The A-1 was way ahead of its time; with the A-1, Canon even experimented with show-stopping camera bugs twenty years before digital SLRs turned this into an art form.
 Seriously, try this: Move the lens' aperture ring away from the A position, then move it back without taking a photograph.
 The viewfinder will show "EEEE EE" and refuse to take photographs from there.
-Oops.
+Oh no!